Learn About BS/MS in Accounting

 - Data Analysis and Management (ACCT-GB 6416)

-- Topics in Advanced Communication in Accounting (ACCT-GB 6205)
+- Topics in Advanced Communication in Accounting (ACCT-GB 6205) - This course does not count toward the 33 required Accounting credits.

 * These courses, while taken as an undergraduate, also satisfy graduate degree requirements.
 As part of the dual degree, they will count towards both the undergraduate and graduate cumulative GPA.